asyncapi/website/pages/docs/concepts/asyncapi-document/dynamic-channel-names.md

       $ref: '#/channels/userSignedUp'
 ```

-In this code, the previously defined userId parameter is reused to form the channel name for `UserUpdated` event.
+In this AsyncAPI document, the previously defined userId parameter is reused to form the channel address for `UserUpdated` event.

 Defining and reusing parameters in this way can make your API definition cleaner, more maintainable, and less likely to contain errors.